 Small container exemption allows the sale of coatings above the maximum VOC limits if packaged in containers of one liter or less.

-Sell-through provision allows the sale of coatings above the maximum VOC limits if manufactured prior to the rule's effective data, September 13, 1999.
+Sell-through provision allows the sale of coatings above the maximum VOC limits if manufactured prior to the rule's effective date, September 13, 1999.

 Manufacturers can choose to pay an exceedance fee to the US EPA for coatings above the maximum VOC Limits.